wx-chevalier/Awesome-Lists-and-CheatSheets/02.Frontend/01.Web/Dev/Webpack-List.md

 ## Book | 书籍

-- [SurviveJS Webpack 📚](https://survivejs.com/webpack/): SurviveJS - Webpack is meant for beginner to intermediate users of webpack.
+- [SurviveJS Webpack》📚](https://survivejs.com/webpack/): SurviveJS - Webpack is meant for beginner to intermediate users of webpack.

-- [Practical Module Federation 📚](https://ngte.cowtransfer.com/s/77b881e3669847): Module Federation is an advanced use topic for the Webpack bundler starting with version 5.
+- [Practical Module Federation》📚](https://ngte.cowtransfer.com/s/77b881e3669847): Module Federation is an advanced use topic for the Webpack bundler starting with version 5.

 ## Tutorial | 教程